justingrant/proposal-temporal/docs/timezone-draft.md

 > Maybe we need to only throw if `new.target === Temporal.TimeZone`?

 In order to lock down any leakage of information about the host system's time zone database, one would monkeypatch the `Temporal.TimeZone.fromId()` function which performs the built-in mapping, and replace `Temporal.now.timeZone()` to avoid exposing the current time zone.
-Or just replace the `Temporal.TimeZone` class and `Temporal.now` object altogether:

 ```javascript
 // For example, to allow only offset time zones: